-The NIGC Division of Compliance maintains this list of Frequently Asked Questions (FAQ) in consultation with the NIGC's Office of General Counsel and the Agency's Commission.
+The NIGC Division of Compliance maintains this list of Frequently Asked Questions in consultation with the NIGC's Office of General Counsel and the Agency's Commission.
 This collection of FAQs is updated as needed.

-To propose a question for this FAQ list, please coordinate with a Tribal Gaming Regulatory Authority (TGRA).
-The NIGC encourages all TGRAs to remain in close communication with their NIGC Region Office as Indian gaming facilities across Indian country assess and address the risks associated with the Coronavirus disease 2019 (COVID-19).
+The NIGC encourages all TGRAs to remain in close communication with their NIGC Region Office as Indian gaming facilities across Indian Country address the risks associated with the Coronavirus disease 2019 (COVID-19).
 The time periods discussed below with regards to submission deadlines will continue to be re-examined should closures continue beyond deadlines or the specific number of days provided for in this version of the FAQ.